Consultant cover arrangements

 What this guidance does not cover

-Situations in which consultants are asked to cover junior doctor colleagues.
+Situations in which consultants are asked to cover resident doctor colleagues.
 In that instance there is no contractual obligation on consultants and the employer should have an agreed policy to address emergency cover for absent trainees (also known as 'acting down').

 The amendment to the National Consultant Contract in Wales contains a specific provision for enhanced payment where a consultant agrees to be resident on call in such circumstances [paragraph 3.8].